rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 - Basic Linux commands
 - Virtual machine

-I will not be covering everything in depth, but I will try my best to get you up to speed.
+I won't be covering everything in depth, but I will try my best to get you up to speed.
 I didn't know anything about Git or Jekyll before creating my website, but it is really easy to learn.
 I actually just dived into making my website without knowing a single thing about Git or Jekyll, and created my website by the end of the day.
 You can do this.

 # What is Git?